wzrayyy/wzrayyy/README.md

 My main interest is in networking, but I do a little programming here and there. 💻

-I write code in C++, Python, and I'm currently trying to learn Rust. 🚀
+I know C++, Python, and I'm currently trying to learn Go. 🚀

 I have a lot of experience administering Linux machines and know my way around network engineering. 🛠️